N3pomuceno/intro_streamlit/README.md

 pip install streamlit
 ```

-Before even creating a python file we can see what streamlit can do we the next command line:
+Before even creating a python file we can see what streamlit can do with the next command line:

 ```bash
 streamlit hello